The Remote Desktop Commander Suite introduced a new dashboard and report in version 5.0 that tracks terminal server CPU usage by application.

 Of course, you can also profile memory and CPU usage by terminal server session in the Remote Desktop Commander Suite, and you can find out which applications use the most memory on a regular basis, via other dashboards and reports.

-Or, learn more about our Complete Monitoring and Management Bundle for RDS/WVD, where you can have access to all three of our RDS monitoring and management tools for only $16.99 per terminal server per month.
+Or, learn more about our Complete Monitoring and Management Bundle for RDS/WVD, where you can have access to all three of RDPSoft’s RDS monitoring and management tools for a low monthly cost per terminal server per month.